-The Prairie Mountain hike, accessed near Bragg Creek in Kananaskis Country, Alberta, is one of the top year-round hikes if you live in the Calgary area.
+The Prairie Mountain hike, accessed near Bragg Creek in Kananaskis Country, Alberta, is one of the top year-round hikes to do if you live in the Calgary area.
 Nothing beats it for the workout and the views, especially during the winter months.
 And you don’t have to worry about avalanche danger if you stick to the main trail.

 Even though the Prairie Mountain hike is similar to Vancouver’s Grouse Grind, there is no sky tram at the top to whisk you down to a Starbucks at the bottom.
-You have to hike down – but you can get a coffee 12-minutes later at a locally owned café in Bragg Creek.
-And the views are great part way up – and again once you emerge from the trees.

 This post includes some affiliate links.
-If you make a qualifying purchase through one of these links, I may receive a small percentage of the sale at no extra cost to you.
+If you make a qualifying purchase through one of these links, I will receive a small percentage of the sale at no extra cost to you.
 Thank you very much for your support.

 Prairie Mountain hike summary

-Distance: 7.0 km (4.3 miles) return
+Distance: 6.6 km (4.1 miles) return according to Alberta Parks

 Elevation: 726 m or 2,382 feet